ManuelDMorales/datagen-sngw-phen/README.md

 <b><ins>Interferometric noise</ins></b>

-For this implementation, we used real noise from LIGO (L1, H1) and Virgo (V1) interferometric detectors from O3b run.
+For this implementation, we used real noise from LIGO (L1, H1) and Virgo (V1) interferometric detectors from the O3b run.
 This is a non-Gaussian and non-stationary noise stored in strain time series of 4,096s of duration, sampled at 16,384Hz and 4,096Hz.
 For our implementation, we choose the second sampling option.
-Data available on the [Gravitational Wave Open Science Center](https://gwosc.org/).
+Data is available on the [Gravitational Wave Open Science Center](https://gwosc.org/).

 <b><ins>Phenomenological waveforms</ins></b>